zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 You should also send a letter, Binchia!
 You will go beyond the realm of death. "

-118. In this way I gain more confidence: After hearing Muni’s words,
+118. In this way I gain more confidence: After hearing Muni's words,

 has opened the covering person, the enlightened person, the non-desolate person, and the eloquent person.